naman14310/Interview_Prep/Coding Notes/binary search tree.md

 ## DFS (Recursive) based Questions

 #### 1. Search in a Binary Search Tree
-Find the node in the BST that the node's value equals val and return the subtree rooted with that node.
-If such a node does not exist, return null.

 ```cpp
 TreeNode* searchBST(TreeNode* root, int val) {